-One region makes significant recruitment and retention efforts including:
+One region makes some recruitment and retention efforts including:

-- Advertising,

-- Career fairs,

-- Offering higher initial rates of pay,

-- Offering relocation expenses,

-- Practicums for EMT and Paramedic students.
+- Career fairs, - Practicum's for EMT and Paramedic students.

 SALARY MARKET CONDITIONS: (Employers were asked to identify situations where their salary levels are lower than other employers that they would expect to recruit employees from or other employers that recruit their employees.
 This may be local, provincial, regional, national or international depending on the occupation group and traditional recruitment relationships.
 Cost of living considerations may or may not be appropriate to factor into market salary comparisons).